 The U.S. Bureau of Labor Statistics projects a 13 percent increase in the need for clinical laboratory scientists between 2010 and 2020.
 The rapid growth in molecular diagnostic testing is exemplified by the number of molecular genetic tests currently available at Mayo Clinic, an NMU affiliate in the accredited Diagnostic Molecular Science BS program.

-The US Bureau of Labor Statistics data identify a 13% increase in the need for clinical laboratory scientists between 2010 and 2020.
-The specific data regarding personnel trained in Clinical Molecular Genetics is not cited as this is a relatively new and emerging diagnostic field.
-The rapid growth in Molecular Diagnostic testing is exemplified by the number of molecular genetic tests currently available at Mayo Clinic (NMU affiliate in the accredited Diagnostic Molecular Science BS program).
-The Mayo Clinic website (www.mayomedicallaboratories.com/test-catalog) currently lists 422 types of molecular-based clinical assays available with the menu of diagnostic test growing each month (Mayo Clinic Communique).
-The large menu of diagnostic tests coupled with the lack of qualified graduates exponentially increases the need for trained personnel according to the American Society for Clinical Pathology.
+The Mayo Clinic website lists more than 400 types of molecular-based clinical assays available with the menu of diagnostic test growing each month.
+The large menu of diagnostic tests coupled with the lack of qualified graduates exponentially increases the need for trained personnel, according to the American Society for Clinical Pathology.

-The results of the 2012 Advance Laboratory salary survey for laboratory professionals offered insight to professional opportunities in clinical molecular genetics.
-The average salary of those that specialize in Molecular Diagnostics/Genetics was $80,760.
+Salary Range: According to a 2012 Advance Laboratory salary survey for laboratory professionals showed the average salary of laboratory professionals that specialize in Molecular Diagnostics/Genetics was $80,760.
 The Pacific region (AK, HI, CA, OR, WA) offers the highest salaries, followed by the Middle Atlantic (NJ, PA, NY) and New England (VT, NH, CT, MA, RI, ME).